Case Studies in Initiating Discussions of Sexual Health: A STEP-HIV Initiative

-Planning Committee: John JD Juchniewicz, MCIS, CHCP; Edward Moylan, RPh; Natalie Kirkwood, RN, BSN, JD, Lead Nurse Planner, American Academy of CME, Inc.: No relevant financial relationships with any commercial interests.
+Planning Committee: John JD Juchniewicz, MCIS, CHCP; Edward Moylan, RPh; Natalie Kirkwood, RN, BSN, JD: No relevant financial relationships with any commercial interests.

 The opinions expressed in this educational activity are those of the faculty, and do not represent those of Academy or ACTHIV Institute.
 This activity is intended as a supplement to existing knowledge, published information, and practice guidelines.
 Learners should appraise the information presented critically, and draw conclusions only after careful consideration of all available scientific information.

 This activity will not discuss off-label information.

 There are no fees to participate in the activity.
 Participants must review the activity information including the learning objectives and disclosure statements, as well as the content of the activity.
 To receive CME/CE credit for your participation, please complete the post-assessment and program evaluation.
 Your certificate will be available for printing immediately.

 This program should be viewed at a resolution of 1024 x 768 or higher using current versions of Microsoft Internet Explorer, Firefox, Chrome or Safari.
 A high-speed Internet connection is recommended.
 You must have the Adobe Flash Player installed on your computer in order to view this program.
 If you do not have the Adobe Flash Player, you can download this free plug-in from Adobe.com.